Dynamic Latent Class Structural Equation Modeling: A Hands-On Tutorial for Modeling Intensive Longitudinal Data: Multilevel Modeling (MLM)

 Each part of the model may include random effects, which are captured through residual variances and their correlations.
 Time-specific deviations are included in $\varepsilon_{3t}$ at the higher-level model $y_{3zi}$, while person-specific deviations are included in $\varepsilon_{2i}$ at the between-level model $y_{2i}$.
 The errors $\varepsilon_{3t}$/$\varepsilon_{2i}$ may contain both a random intercept $\varepsilon_{3t1}$/$\varepsilon_{2i1}$ and a random slope $\varepsilon_{3t2}$/$\varepsilon_{2i2}$.

+\chg{Multilevel parameters provide considerable flexibility, allowing the model to capture heterogeneity in the data.
+However, this flexibility comes at a cost: increasing the number of parameters consumes degrees of freedom and may reduce interpretability and estimation stability.
+Therefore, carefully selecting and imposing appropriate model constraints is essential to balance flexibility and parsimony.
+The following illustration exemplifies how such constraints can be chosen in practice.}

-\subsection{Data and goal of illustration 3}
+\subsection{Data and Goal of Illustration 3}

-Focusing solely on observed data without incorporating latent constructs, we analyze responses to item $1$ of the BAI scale from $N=57$ patients, each measured across $N_t=15$ time points.

-Our goal is to examine potential variations across patients and over time by modeling individual trajectories.
-Specifically, we aim to evaluate how much flexibility the model needs for accurately capturing the observed heterogeneity in the responses.

-We will consider a two-level and a cross-classified model.
-In both models, we assume an $\operatorname{AR}(1)$ structure to account for temporal dependencies.
-Depending on the parameter size, we will determine whether unique baseline levels, patient- or time-specific growth patterns, and correlations among them are needed or if we can constrain some of these degrees of freedom.
+Our goal is to examine potential variations across patients and over time by modeling individual trajectories, \chg{addressing H2}.
+Specifically, we aim to evaluate how much flexibility the model needs for accurately capturing the observed heterogeneity in the responses. \chg{We analyze item 1 of the BAI scale from $N=57$ patients measured across $N_t=15$ time points, considering both two-level and cross-classified models and assuming an $\operatorname{AR}(1)$ structure for temporal dependence.
+Depending on parameter estimates, we will assess whether unique baseline levels, patient- or time-specific growth patterns, and correlations among them are necessary, or if some constraints can be applied.}

-\subsection{Two-level model implementation with person-specific random intercept and slope}
+\subsection{Two-Level Model Implementation with Person-Specific Random Intercept and Slope}